Ensures your marriage meets the legal requirements in Australia.

 Yes - this is a way to personalise your ceremony.
 There are certain words that must be included in the vows and you will be advised of these.

-An average ceremony, runs for approximately 20 minutes.
+An average ceremony, runs for approximately 20-30 minutes.
 This is a guideline, so the ceremony is not too lengthy for you, or your guests, particularly if they are standing.
-This can include readings and sub-ceremonies (such as a covenant of sand, candle lighting etc.) and is not too extensive that you may feel overwhelmed with nerves and excitement.
+This can include readings and symbolism (such as a covenant of sand, candle lighting etc.) and is not too extensive that you may feel overwhelmed with nerves and excitement.

-A short ceremony would be 5 - 10 minutes and this is usually when there is just the couple and the two witnesses, or a small group of guests, similar to a registry office ceremony or elopement.
+A short ceremony would be approximately 10 minutes and this is usually elopement or registry office style.

-Depending on your venue and number of guests, a PA system is supplied where considered necessary for your guests to hear the ceremony.
-A handheld microphone for the bride and groom, and for any guest readings, is available for your use.
+Depending on your venue and number of guests, a PA system is supplied where considered necessary.

 Should I not be able to perform your ceremony, due to illness or other unforeseen circumstances beyond my control, another celebrant will be contacted to perform the ceremony.
 This arrangement is discussed at our initial meeting.